-In the early stages of his solo career, Cliff Richard was hot property.
+In the early stages of his solo career, Cliff Richards was hot property.
 He gained media coverage from newspapers and music magazines, was frequently on television, and his songs found their way onto radio playlists.
 His popularity also extended to him winning vast amounts of reader polls; his accolades including Best UK Male Singer in a poll run by NME, Best Male Singer in a poll run by Melody Maker, and he also won similar polls run by European music press.

 How times have changed, with tastemakers all over the media declaring that Cliff didn’t fit in with their ‘target audience’, so there has been something of an ‘unofficial radio ban’ to contend with.
 Although Cliff has struggled to sustain his recording career, losing out on radio airtime and royalties, he still has plenty of achievements to his name.